Estimate Time5 min

 • Learn about all the benefits your employer offers.
 There may be other types of insurance, discounts, caregiving support, and mental health benefits, to name just a few.

 Signing up for benefits offered by your employer can be extremely satisfying.
-You get the thrill of accomplishing important tasks along with the fun of getting free stuff.
+You get the thrill of accomplishing important tasks quickly and efficiently, usually at a very reasonable price thanks to the help of your employer.
 Consider these 4 tips for making the most of annual enrollment.

 Fidelity Viewpoints